Mastering the Art of Falsies

 First and foremost, you're going to need a great pair of lashes.
 Not all falsies are created equal.
 Do some browsing and find a style that suits your needs.
 While some may prefer a full, dramatic look, it's okay to stick with something a little demur when you're first starting out.
 Check out some of the high-quality options from Lotus Lashes, and don't be afraid to consult an expert!

-After you've got a great pair of lashes, be sure to pick up a good lash glue and some scissors.
-Glues come in black, which will as a dark grey, and white, which will dry clear.
+After you've got a great pair of false eyelashes, be sure to pick up a good lash glue and some scissors.
+Glues come in black and clear.
 Pro-tip: Keep a small pair of cuticle scissors in your makeup bag!
 They're great for trimming lashes and won't take up too much space!

 Depending on your method of attack, you may also want a pair of tweezers or a false eyelash applicator nearby.